 - Outdated user interface – The user interface is considered old and challenging in terms of usability by a couple of reviewers on G2.

 - Complex pricing plans – There are six different pricing tiers all with different options and features.
 It could be hard to choose the right plan for your needs.

 - No demographic information about users – Userlytics doesn’t provide much demographic information about the participants (like income bracket, age and gender).

 As mentioned, the pricing options of Userlytics can be quite hard to decide on.
 Userlytics offers:

-- Three different Pay as you go plans starting with $49/per participant.
+- Three different Pay as you go plans start at $49/per tester.

-- Three different Subscription plans reaching from $399/per month to $999/per month.
+- Three different Subscription plans reach from $399/per month to $999/per month.

-- All subscription plans allow you to test unlimited with participants provided by you or a 3rd party.
+- All subscription plans allow you to test unlimited with testers provided by you or a 3rd party.

 - Custom plan for specific projects and unconventional profiles.

 UserTesting is the first unmoderated user testing tool ever and therefore had the time to built up the largest number of participants compared to any other service.
 According to their own data, UserTesting.com has over 1.5 million participants on their panel.
 This allows customers to receive very fast feedback, with access to a sophisticated platform with many possibilities to run and analyze their user tests.